stewmanji/poshbot/README.md

     * CLOSETS - This is the username(s) of the closet to share.
 This is commonly the same value as the USER.

 2. Run the script: `ruby SeleniumPosh.rb`

+## Known Issues/Limitations

+* Poshmark occassionally intorduces a Captcha validation when logging in.
+The login may fail unless a human successfully completes the Captcha validation within 60 seconds.
+If the login fails, Poshbot will exit.
+* For large closets (100+ items), Poshmark occassionally triggers a Captcha when attempting to share an item.
+If this occurs a human must complete the Captcha validation.
+The log messages will fill with WARN statements indicating an infinity retry.